versionminus/versionminus/README.md

 ## GitHub setup

 - Generate an npm automation token with publish rights for the `@versionminus` scope (Account → Access Tokens in npm).
+- Ensure the token type is **Automation**; classic or publish tokens tied to 2FA will trigger `npm ERR! code EOTP` in the GitHub Actions workflow.
 - In GitHub go to `Settings → Secrets and variables → Actions → New repository secret`, name it `NPM_TOKEN`, and paste the npm token value.
 - The `Publish TypeScript SDK` workflow uses this secret to authenticate `npm publish` when `sdk-v*` tags (or manual dispatches) run.